EnigmaCurry/d.rymcg.tech/mopidy/README.md

 Now mount the volume with `sshfs`:

 ```
-mkdir -p ~/mnt/mopidy_music
+## Run in the sftp directory:
-sshfs sftp.example.com: ~/mnt/mopidy_music
+make sshfs
 ```

-Now you should be able to copy your music to the local path `~/mnt/mopidy_music`
+Now you should be able to copy your music into the local mountpoint:
+`~/mnt/sftp.{ROOT_DOMAIN}/music`

 Once you've added some files, you should run the initial scan:

 ```
+## Run in the mopidy directory:
 make library
 ```